ClementJ18/pyzork/docs/source/hints.rst

     def InfiniteDebuff(modifier, target):
         return -3

 This would permanently reduce the defense of the target by 3.
+This can be interesting to simulate wounds or other long term events.